Magofna68/Portfolio/README.md

 _*This webpage will act as a display for my present/past projects.*_

-_*This project mainly focused on utilizing the skills I have learned thus far and apply them to a web based application -- and later modified for mobile viewing.
-This project focused mainly on deploying projects to get them up and running live on a server.
-My experience at Epicodus taught me many things, but I was not to familiar with deployment.
-This app has given me the experience and confidence to tackle deployment in future endeavors.*_
+_*This project mainly focuses on utilizing the skills I have learned thus far and apply them to a web based application --  later modified for responsiveness along with mobile viewing.
+This project focuses mainly on getting projects deployed and available for consumption, to highlight what I can do with the skillset i've accumulated.
+My portfolio has given me the experiences of tackling new endeavors, technologies, and challenges.*_

 # Technologies Used: